raorao/I-Would-Have-Saved/README.md

-# I Would Have Spent
+# I Would Have Saved

 Application for learning from your YNAB transaction history.